section-engineering-education/engineering-education/articles/vision-transformer-using-transformers-for-image-recognition/index.md

 ### Summary of the Model

 1. Vision Transformer (ViT) requires substantially less computing power to train.
 It takes 2.5k TPUv3-days to train it.
-Seems like much but it's still less compared to the current state-of-the-art methods.
+It seems like much, but it's still less compared to the current state-of-the-art methods.
 2. Huge models (ViT-H) mostly does better than large models (ViT-L) and wins against state-of-the-art methods.
 3. Attention Rollouts are used to compute the attention maps.
 4. Like the GPT-3 and BERT models, the Visual Transformer model also can scale.